arichel/PicoScheme/readme.md

 stored as a small handle class with internal pointer to the implementation class.
 This assures that the byte size of a scheme cell remains reasonable small.
-Currently, the largest value type are numbers with 16 bytes for a complex number as two double floating point values and additional eight bytes for the variant type internals itself plus alignment padding.
-A scheme cell has therefore a size of 32 bytes in total (24 bytes + 8 bytes internals).
+Currently, the largest value type are numbers with 16 bytes for a complex number consisting of two double floating point values and additional eight bytes for the variant type internals itself plus alignment padding.
+A scheme *Cell* structure has therefore a size of 32 bytes in total (16 bytes + 8 bytes variant internals + 8 padding bytes).
-Scheme cons-cells are stored as plain c-pointers into the global cell store, which is basically a [std::list] container of cons-cell pairs.
+Scheme *Cons*-cells are stored as plain c-pointers into the global cell store, which is basically a [std::list] container of *Cons*-cell pairs.

 ### Garbage collector ###
-todo
+todo...

 MIT Licence
 -----------